meyertime/linux-all-the-things/docs/arch-lenovo720s.md

 1. To prevent the packages from being accidentally updated before the issue with the latest version is resolved, add them to the `IgnorePkg` section of `/etc/pacman.conf`.
     1. Locate the line that begins with `IgnorePkg=` which may be commented out.
     2. Change it to reflect your desired ignore list, uncommenting if necessary.
 Multiple packages are separated by spaces.
 Glob patterns may also be used.

-### Rename "Basic data partition"

-Sometimes in Dolphin file manager, I need to go to the root of the file system.
-By default, this shows up as `Basic data partition` under `Devices`, which is not very clear.
-I would rather it say something like `Root`.
-How do we change it?

-Well, it's actually using the partition name here, which by default is `Basic data partition`.
-You can change it with `fdisk`.
-As always, when working with disk partitions, be very careful, because you can completely wreck your system and lose data.

-1. `sudo fdisk /dev/nvme0n1`, or whatever device the partition you want to rename is on.
-    1. Inside `fdisk`, use the `x` command to enter the expert menu.
-    2. `p` to print the partition table.
-In expert mode, it will show additional information including the name of each partition.
-It's a bit hard to read unless the terminal window is really wide, however.
-In any case, find out which partition number you want to rename.
-    3. `n` to rename a partition.
-    4. Enter the number of the partition you wish to rename.
-    5. Enter the new name; for example, `Root`.
-    6. `p` again to verify the changes are correct.
-    7. `r` to return to the main menu.
-    8. `w` to write the partition table to disk and quit.
-2. Restart Dolphin or whichever file manager you use to see the changes.